-As we approach two years since the tragedy at King Soopers, CHF remains steadfast in our work to help all those immediately impacted as they continue to grieve, heal, and look for support.
+More than two years since the tragedy at the Table Mesa King Soopers in Boulder, Colorado, the Colorado Healing Fund (CHF) continues to help those immediately impacted as they continue to grieve, heal, and look for support.

-During the last six months, CHF has continue our work with our partners.
+During the second half of 2023, CHF has continued to work with our partners.
 The Colorado Organization for Victim Assistance (COVA), as one of our primary partners in covering immediate needs, continues to have funds available to help with any immediate needs that individuals may have.
 CHF remains diligent in reviewing and revising long-term disbursement plans for funds that have been set aside for support in years to come, utilizing the insight and knowledge from partners on the ground, including the Boulder Police Department Victim Advocates and Boulder District Attorney's Office Victim Advocates.
-The Boulder Strong Resource Center has been a support for many individuals and CHF continues to support the holistic services provided there.
+The Boulder Strong Resource Center continues to be a support for individuals and CHF continues to support the holistic services provided there.